Levrault/run-and-jump-mr-robotsky/README.md

 Rating: E10

 **Game summary**: Mr Robotsky (and his clone in co-op mode) is a genius robot scientist in explosions and traps science.
 But one day, his last invention *The Robot Killing machine* goes mad and he must flee his laboratory.
-But since he is a expert in traps and explosions science, his laboratory is trapped with all sort of traps and explosives (mine, pike, laser etc.).
+But since he is a expert in traps and explosions science, his laboratory is trapped with all sort of traps and explosives (mine, pike, laser, etc.).
 He will needs to survive by running and jumping until he can escape.

 **Game outline**: Players jump, wall jump and run to keep Mr Robotsky alive.
-The camera keep going right to force the players to always *run* for his life.
-The camera will follow the players event if they goes too fast but the camera will never going back.
+The camera keep going right to force the players to always *run* for their life.
+The camera will follow the players event if they goes too fast but it will never going back.
 Players will need to pass through three type of level (easy, medium hard) to meet the final boss *The Robot killing machine*.
 All three level are randomly generated with small unique piece.
 A level is accomplish when players survives to 5 pieces.
 Mr Robotsky can survive to three hits before dying and can regain health and up his score by picking up *yellow battery*.
-In co-op mode, when players beat the boos, they will need to kill each others.
-The best score will be stock in the high score chart with the name of the winner and the looser.
+In co-op mode, when players beat the boos, they will need to kill each others (*spoiler alert*).
+The best score will be save in the high score chart with the name of the winner and the looser.

 **USP (Unique selling points)**